Dr Adam Strickson

 BA courses (3rd year: Performance Project, Contemporary Issues in the Cultural Industries ), (2nd year: Collaborative Performance Project with the Stanley and Audrey Burton Gallery, (1st Year: managing Stage Management module)

-Personal tutor for MA students
+Personal tutor for undergraduate and MA students

 Research Centres & Groups